Aennablob/mini-cards/README.md

-just namecards for testing a style
+just a namecard style for website